|

 abs¤lutæ anihmatæ

-flux, thus
+flux, thuhs

 Bergsonian